abhijit-c/LatinTranslations/Vergil/book.md

 2. *ut his exordia primis omnia et ipse tener mundi concreuerit orbis;*

-   that it grew from all these first elements and the tender globe of the world itself;
+   that it grew from all these first beginnings and the very tender globes of the world;

 3. *tum durare solum et discludere Nerea ponto coeperit et rerum paulatim sumere formas;*

-   Then the soil began to harden, began to divide Nerus from the sea and little by little began to assume the forms of things;
+   Then the soil began to harden, began to divide Nerus from the sea and little by little assumed the forms of things;

 4. *iamque nouom terrae stupeant lucescere solem altius atque cadant submotis nubibus imbres,*